 Mandy captured my heart as an actress after seeing her in the 2002 film, A Walk To Remember, based on the Nicholas Sparks novel.
 Didn’t we all bawl our eyes out after that movie?

-While on the subject of of crying, there’s something I wanted to address about This Is Us.
+While on the subject of crying, there’s something I wanted to address about This Is Us.

 The show has been on for four seasons now, and through the years, it’s gotten a reputation as being depressing and sad.
 In fact, I’ve seen commentators at the Emmys or Golden Globes say they can’t even watch it because it makes them cry, which I kinda think is absurd.

-Whether you heart can handle it or not, This Is Us is a work of art, especially since the writing is powerful enough to move people to tears.
+Whether your heart can handle it or not, This Is Us is a work of art, especially since the writing is powerful enough to move people to tears.

 Here are some of the difficult topics that the show addresses: